rolani/fastsync/README.md

 # fastsync
-Fast Synchronizer Code and Experiments
+A Fast Edge-Based Synchronizer for Tasks in Real-Time Artificial Intelligence Applications - Codes and Dataset